 Introduction | Contacts | Purpose | Site Description | Measurements | DEM | Pictures

 The Wallaby Creek flux station was established in August 2005 and was destroyed in February 2009 by bushfires.
 Before the bushfire, the main mast stood at 110m.
 In March 2010, a replacement tower was established.
-It has been monitoring since May 2010 and sits at a height of 5m.
-The station is located within the Wallaby Creek water catchment, 45km north-east of Melbourne in Victoria.
+It was monitoring from May 2010 and sat at a height of 5m.
+The station was located within the Wallaby Creek water catchment, 45km north-east of Melbourne in Victoria.

-The flux tower is managed by Monash University
+The flux tower was managed by Monash University

 staff as part of an ARC funded sustainable futures project, number DP0451247.
-The Wallaby Creek flux station is part of the Australia Flux Tower network (OzFlux) and the international FLUXNET
+The Wallaby Creek flux station was part of the Australia Flux Tower network (OzFlux) and the international FLUXNET

 .
-This site is supported by the Australian Terrestrial Ecosystem Research Network TERN
+This site was supported by the Australian Terrestrial Ecosystem Research Network TERN

 .

-The Wallaby Creek flux station is in collaboration with Charles Darwin University
+The Wallaby Creek flux station was in collaboration with Charles Darwin University

 and University of Alaska Fairbanks